Levin College of Law

 About

-Kristen V. Hardy is a Legal Skills Professor at the University of Florida Levin College of Law.
+Kristen V. Hardy is a Senior Legal Skills Professor at the University of Florida Levin College of Law.
 Prior to joining the law school faculty, Professor Hardy taught Lawyering Skills II/Legal Research and Writing at the University of Illinois at Chicago John Marshall Law School and Federal Courts at Penn State Dickinson Law.

 Education